How to boost your mood with a mindful outlook

 Gratitude

 If you want to practice gratitude for yourself, keeping a gratitude journal can be helpful.
 Start small by writing down one thing that you are grateful for every day.
-Some days you might find it hard to think of something, but be patient with yourself, there’s always something.
+Some days you might find it hard to think of something, but be patient with yourself—there’s always something, even if it seems small.
 Once you’ve been keeping a gratitude journal for a while, you can read back through some of your entries to lift your mood if you’re feeling low.

 Patience

 Life moves at its own pace.
 In mindfulness, patience helps you to stick with mindfulness practice so that you can get the benefits of it, but cultivating patience can help you in many aspects of your life as well.
 Nobody likes to wait, and wanting things to happen now isn’t always a bad thing.
 Having things in your life that you’re looking forward to is good for you and helps build a hopeful outlook.
-The problem is, good things often take time and hard work.
+However, it’s also important to recognise that good things often take time and hard work.
 Rushing for a quick fix can be tempting, but practising patience will help you to work towards bigger goals and will make it easier to cope with unexpected bumps in the road.
 If you’re too focused on what’s coming up, you can miss out on now.
 Patience helps you to enjoy the journey as well as the destination.

 Beginner’s Mind